 So, imagine my surprise when I reached the real world, and life was nothing like I imagined it would be.
 Finding a job seemed like an endless cycle of filling out job applications and hearing nothing in return.
 I had to move back home and live with my parents longer than I’d care to admit.
 I experienced health issues for the first time in my life.
 And my future spouse I was so sure was out there somewhere?
 He was still nowhere to be found.

 Not making matters easier was the comparative success my friends and family members were experiencing in their own lives.
 I attended their bridal showers and weddings and parties for new jobs and promotions.
-I was genuinely happy for them, of course.
-But when I returned home from each celebration, still in the same place I’d been for years, my resentment began to grow.
+I was genuinely happy for them.
+But when I returned home from each celebration, still in the same place I’d been for years, my resentment grew

 Who did I resent?